-UnBEARable Cruelty – The Queen’s Guard’s Caps Are Still Made Using the Fur of Slaughtered Bears
+UnBEARable Cruelty – The King’s Guard’s Caps Are Still Made Using the Fur of Slaughtered Bears

-For each of the caps used by the Queen’s Guard, a bear is cruelly killed by being shot or ensnared, sometimes for days, in a painful trap – and British people, a good 95% of whom object to killing animals for fur, are unwittingly paying for it through their taxes.
+For each of the caps worn by the King’s Guard, a bear is cruelly killed by being shot or ensnared, sometimes for days, in a painful trap – and British people, a good 95% of whom object to killing animals for fur, are unwittingly paying for it through their taxes.

 For nearly two centuries, the Ministry of Defence (MoD) has waged war on black bears while doing almost nothing to further the search for materials to replace the use of their skins.

-Now, PETA and luxury faux furrier ECOPEL have revealed the world’s first faux bear fur that is virtually indistinguishable from the real bearskins used to make the Queen’s Guard’s caps.
+Now, PETA and luxury faux furrier ECOPEL have revealed the world’s first faux bear fur that is virtually indistinguishable from the real bearskins used to make the King’s Guard’s caps.

-The MoD has five requirements for a faux-bearskin cap, and the ministry’s copyrighted tests and a fabric technologist with 25 years of experience confirm that ECOPEL’s faux bear fur meets them all.
-There’s no reason why the cruelly produced fur caps can’t be replaced with this viable option that’s fit for the 21st century.
+The MoD said it has five requirements for a faux-bearskin cap, and the ministry’s copyrighted tests and a fabric technologist with 25 years of experience confirm that ECOPEL’s faux bear fur meets them all.
+There’s no reason why the cruelly obtained fur used for the caps can’t be replaced with this viable option that’s fit for the 21st century.

 Humane, Eco-Friendly Caps

-In addition to giving a nod to tradition while preventing sensitive bears from being viciously slaughtered for their fur, the high-performing faux bear fur is also more eco-friendly.
+The high-performing faux bear fur would retain the aesthetic of the iconic cap, giving a nod to tradition while preventing sensitive bears from being viciously slaughtered for their fur.
+It is also more eco-friendly.
 Real fur must be treated with toxic chemicals to prevent it from decomposing – in this case, on the guards’ heads.
 ECOPEL’s faux fur is produced in closed-loop factories, which means all water and chemicals used in the production of the faux fur are recycled.

 Latest Campaign Updates